JeffTadashi/recipes/mains/scallion-soy-oil.md

 # Scallion Soy Oil
-Mix this with noodles, for a quick meal
+Mix this with noodles, for a quick meal.
+This is based off this recipe: https://www.youtube.com/watch?v=N5me5Cgt3-M

 ## Ingredients
 - 1/2 cup grapeseed oil